 - Assisted in obtaining a defense verdict after a three-week jury trial in Federal District Court on behalf of the founder and shareholder of a special metals processing business against claims by minority shareholder of breach of contract, fraud, breach of fiduciary duty and breaches of Pennsylvania securities laws with asserted damages of $40 million.

-Erin is a former chair of the Allegheny County Bar Association (ACBA) Young Lawyers Division.
+Erin is a former Chair of the Allegheny County Bar Association (ACBA) Young Lawyers Division.
 Among other activities, she has served as assistant Secretary-Treasurer of the ACBA Board of Governors, is a member of the ACBA Civil Litigation Council and chaired the award winning 2012-2013 Bar Leadership Initiative.
-Erin also currently serves on the Pennsylvania Bar Association Young Lawyers Division Executive Council as the Zone 12 (i.e. Allegheny County) Co-chair.
+Erin also currently serves on the Pennsylvania Bar Association Young Lawyers Division Executive Council as the Allegheny County Co-chair.